backdrop-contrib/slick/docs/UPGRADE.md

    please update it to reference Blazy libraries instead.
    Slick 3.x has now only slick.colorbox.js and slick.load.js.

-5. **Optionset/ API**, if you don't store optionsets in codebase, skip below.
+5. **Optionset/ API**.
+If you don't store optionsets in codebase, skip below.
   + Options under `general` are removed.
 Some merged into the main options.
-    If you added a custom wrapper class under `General` option, lease use preprocess now, or override `theme_slick()` accordingly.
+    If you added a custom wrapper class under `General` option, please use preprocess now, or override `theme_slick()` accordingly.
   + Renamed ctools plugin api from `slick_default_preset` to `slick_optionset`.
     Update your `hook_ctools_plugin_api()` to use `slick_optionset`.

     With this, also changed `MY_MODULE.slick_default_preset.inc` into
     `MY_MODULE.slick_optionset.inc`.

     If using bulk exporter, this is already taken care of by ctools exporter, except for file renaming.
   + Renamed `hook_slick_default_presets()` into `hook_slick_optionsets()`.